By ROCCO THOMPSON

 After concluding his box-office breaking series of Resident Evil films with 2016’s The Final Chapter, writer/director Paul W.S.
 Anderson saw an opportunity to move forward with a longtime passion project inspired by another beloved video game property.
 MONSTER HUNTER, based upon Capcom’s fantasy-themed roleplaying franchise recasts the Resident Evil series’ star Milla Jovovich as Captain Artemis, who, along with her military unit (including T.I., Meagan Good, and Diego Bonita) winds up swept away to a dangerous land populated by gigantic beasts.
 With their backs against the wall, the group encounters the mysterious Hunter (Tony Jaa), a denizen of the strange land, who will have to impart his wisdom if Artemis and her cohorts want to survive.
 Also featuring Ron Perlman, MONSTER HUNTER is a big and brash creature spectacle that seeks to thrill and delight longtime fans of the series and newcomers alike.
 Rue Morgue sat down with Anderson to discuss his longtime love of the series, the challenges posed by shooting in the South African desert, and how Capcom and the legendary Toho studios helped ensure that the film would be a crowd-pleasing monster mash worthy of the biggest screen imaginable.

 So, you’ve been playing with the idea of adapting MONSTER HUNTER for quite a while.
-What made it the right fit as your follow up to Resident Evil: The Final Chapter
+What made it the right fit as your follow up to Resident Evil: The Final Chapter?

 I first discovered Monster Hunter twelve years ago.
-A friend of mine turned me onto it in Tokyo, and at that point, it was very much kind of Japanese-only phenomenon – very well known in Japan but relatively unknown outside of Japan.
+A friend of mine turned me onto it in Tokyo, and at that point, it was very much a kind of Japanese-only phenomenon – very well known in Japan but relatively unknown outside of Japan.
 Obviously, in the intervening years, that has changed, but I immediately fell in love with it.
 I thought its mix of giant creatures that were beautifully designed and these epic landscapes through which they roamed…it was very very cinematic and I really felt that if I could turn [it] into a movie [it] would really be a beautiful world that the audience would love to immerse themselves in for two hours.
 I thought an audience would love to discover the world in the same way that I had discovered it.

 Like Resident Evil, MONSTER HUNTER is also based on a video game property, but was adapting it sort of liberating, being that the source material is a lot less plot-heavy?